ochairo/dotfiles/README.md

   wand wandfile install
   ```

-  This installs all required tools (zsh, neovim, tmux, etc.) and creates symlinks.
+  This installs all required tools (zsh, neovim, etc.) and creates symlinks.

 <br>